drmikehenry/install-linux/install-linux.md

   Generally, errors indicate that the kernel source is not installed, or that the source version doesn't match the running kernel.

-- (optional) Setup shared clipboard:
+- OPTIONAL: Setup shared clipboard:

   NOTE: This can cause some issues with clipboard fighting.